 Ten minutes’ walk from the hazel grove (described in my previous post) brought us alongside a field of rough grass and bracken that rises quite steeply to a natural rocky outcrop.
 Built into the top of this outcrop is a ruined hillfort known, according to a signpost, as ‘Caisteal nan Coin Duibh’.
-I was delighted to discover that this means ‘the castle of the black dogs’.
-(Haha, those old people knew how to name places, that’s for sure!
+I was delighted to discover that this means ‘the fort or castle of the black dogs’.
+(Those old people knew how to name places, that’s for sure!
 How can you see that and pass it by?)

 The drop on the north-west facing side is pretty sheer, so we crossed into the field with the intention of going round the back and finding a more welcoming route.
 It was only a short climb but still not the easiest, as the ground is littered with massive boulders half-smothered by grass, bracken and thick ropes of bramble: you can easily plunge your foot into an unseen hole and twist your ankle.